 - FDI Inflow:

-Iran’s economy, one of the Middle East’s most advanced before 1979, has been plagued by mismanagement, international sanctions, graft, and regional tensions.
+Iran’s economy, one of the Middle East’s most advanced before 1979, has been plagued by mismanagement, international sanctions, and systematic graft.
 The repressive Islamic government is dominated by Shiite religious authorities.
-A weak president is elected to four-year terms in a process controlled by hardline clerics.
-President Hassan Rouhani, reelected in 2017, has tried to steer a pragmatic and less confrontational path, but Supreme Leader Ayatollah Ali Khamenei continues to promote radical policies.
+President Hassan Rouhani, reelected in 2017, has reportedly tried to steer a more pragmatic path, but Supreme Leader Ayatollah Ali Khamenei continues to promote radical policies.
 Iran has the world’s second-largest reserves of natural gas and fourth-largest reserves of crude oil.
-The relaxation of sanctions and reintegration into the international economy resulting from the 2015 nuclear agreement have allowed Tehran to expand its oil exports, attract greater foreign investment, and increase trade, that economic boost did not help many Iranians.
+Although the 2015 nuclear agreement briefly allowed Tehran to expand its oil exports, attract greater foreign investment, and increase trade, that economic boost did not help many Iranians.
 Falling living standards, high unemployment, lack of freedom, and outrage over pervasive corruption have prompted widespread ongoing protests.

 Property rights are recognized under Iran’s civil code, but the code also allows the government to confiscate the property of ethnic and religious minorities.
 The judicial system is not independent of the supreme leader and is used routinely to silence critics and charge political opponents with “economic” crimes.
 Corruption is endemic.
 Criminal penalties for corruption exist, but the government applies them subjectively.